LohmuellerLab/admixture_load_scripts/README.md

 This folder contains the 5Mb chunks that were simulated.
 This outputs a CSV file which tracks population genetic statistics of interest over time.
 Those statistics are calculated within SLiM.

+p1 is the source population and p2 is the recipient population.

 ## human_chr1_simulations

 This folder contains simulation code for 100Mb of human chromosome 1.
 This outputs tree sequence files from which we parse out the local ancestry proportions in the genome.

 The recombination map and exon definitions used for the simulations are found in sim_seq_info.txt.

+Additional steps are required to go from tree sequences to useful data.
+Details on how to do this can be found in [SLiM Manual, Chapter 16](http://benhaller.com/slim/SLiM_Manual.pdf) and utilize the Python library [pyslim](https://github.com/tskit-dev/pyslim), for which the paper can be found [here](https://www.biorxiv.org/content/early/2018/06/07/248500 "Kelleher et al. bioRxiv") .

 ## arabidopsis_selfing